-Honey Bee information on this site is provided by certified master beekeeper, David Burns.
+Honey Bees are amazing.
+Honey Bees make beekeeping an enjoyable hobby with many enjoyable benefits.
+Information on this site is provided by certified master beekeeper, David Burns.
 Information you can trust.

 WHY START BEEKEEPING?

 Because it is enjoyable, fun and helps pollinate our fruits and vegetables.
 How To Start Beekeeping.

 You've thought about it long enough.
 Don't put beekeeping off another year.
 The spring of 2016 is around the corner.
 To start bees in the spring you have to get your ducks in a row now.
 Bees are available for purchase only for a short time in the winter, then they are sold out.
 Purchase your hive equipment from us too.
 Take a class with us and learn from a certified master beekeeper.

 Maybe you have allergies and they are getting worse and you've heard that local honey may ease allergies.